Cairo Egypt Travel Guide

 More prevalent outside of Cairo in rural areas or oases.
 These initiatives focus on local crafts, traditional hospitality, and directly benefit local communities.
 Inquire with focused tour operators.

-Short Arabic language lessons or introductory lessons are available in Cairo for those interested in learning a few basic expressions.
+Short Arabic language lessons or introductory lessons are available in Cairo for those who like learning a few basic expressions.
 Look for arts centers or private tutors.

-This twice-yearly festival (February and October) at the A Well-known temple compound in egypt temples near Aswan is an important cultural event, requiring travel to Upper Egypt.
+This twice-yearly festival (February and October) at the A Famous temple compound in egypt temples near Aswan is an important cultural event, requiring travel to Upper Egypt.
 It features an unique astronomical alignment.

 Tipping (Baksheesh) is customary in Egypt for good service at places to dine and for guides.
 A gratuity of 10-15% is common for sit-down meals.